Brian1nONLY/AI-powered-step-generator-app/README.md

 ## The Solution

-A AI-powered step generator application where users, by telling what they want to do, will get a detailed walkthrough for that task
+Using an AI-powered step generator application, users will get a detailed walkthrough for that task by telling the app what they want to do

 ## How it will work